phoityne/hdx4vs/README.md

 ```

 * hdx4vs vsix
-Install vsix from extension menu of VS.
+Install this Haskell Extension from extension menu of VS.
 Right click on toolbar, and check "Haskell", then Haskell icon will be shown up.

+## Features
+under construction.